Skip to content

 Everything around you now can be an inspiration: flowers, the sky, smells, colors, kids’ laughter in the parks, pink blossoms all around, the list is endless.

-I hope you’ll go out and get inspired by all this freshness, blooming and positive energy.
+I hope you’ll go out and get inspired by all this freshness, blooming, and positive energy.

-monthly art journal prompts
+Get your free mindful art journal prompts

 RELATED ARTICLES ABOUT ART JOURNAL PROMPTS